 1. Awarding institution/body University of Worcester 2.
 Teaching institution University of Worcester 3.
 Programme accredited by N/A 4.
 Final award or awards PG Cert, PG Dip, MSc 5.
 Programme title Sport (Adapted Sport) 6.
 Pathways available N/A 7.
 Mode and/or site of delivery Flexible delivery including blended/distributed learning approaches through intensive teaching blocks and online delivery; University of Worcester 8.
 Mode of attendance and duration Full Time: 1 year (September-September).
 Part Time: Typical time to complete the course part-time would be 2 years.
 9. UCAS Code N/A 10.
-Subject Benchmark statement and/or professional body statement QAA subject benchmark statement.
-QAA Masters Degree Characteristics) 11.
-Date of Programme Specification preparation/ revision April 2019 August 2019, AQU amendments to Section 19
+Subject Benchmark statement and/or professional body statement QAA Masters Degree Characteristics Statement 2020 11.
+Date of Programme Specification preparation/ revision April 2019 August 2019, AQU amendments to Section 19 August 2020 AQU amendments, updates and corrections January 2021 (clarification of contact time) May 2021 (correction to contact time) August 2021 - AQU amendments.